EricFillion/happy-transformer/README.md

 3. top_k (int): the number of results that will be returned

 Returns:
-A dataclass with variables "token_str" and "top_k"
+A list of objects with fields "token_str" and "top_k"

 Note: if targets are provided, then top_k will be ignored and a score for each target will be returned.